matloff/TidyverseSkeptic/README.md

 As noted, some analysts like the Tidyverse from a theoretical point of view, such as a conviction that functional programming is the best approach to coding.
-But for many others, Tidy is indeed a Bandwagon that they jump blindly, without understanding the issues.
+But for many others, Tidy is indeed a Bandwagon that they jump onto blindly, without understanding the issues.

 At the aforementioned SatRday conference, for instance, one of the speakers was a recent math graduate, now working in the business world.